Radko Gudas: Florida Panthers

 As a free agent from the Capitals, Gudas signed on the opening day of free agency to remain in the Eastern Conference in signing a three-year, $7.5 million contract with the Florida Panthers on 9 October 2020.

 Anaheim Ducks

 On 1 July 2023, Gudas signed as a free agent to a three-year, $12 million contract with the Anaheim Ducks.
 Entering his second season in Anaheim, Gudas was named the ninth captain in Ducks franchise history.

+On 13 March 2026, in a game versus the Toronto Maple Leafs, Gudas charged and delivered a knee-on-knee hit to Maple Leafs captain Auston Matthews, causing Matthews to tear his MCL and miss the remainder of the regular season.
+Gudas was suspended five-games for the play.
+The play and suspension brought attention and pushback from several hockey commentators and fans to Gudas' potentially violent play, partciularly given Gudas' suspension history and that he had also caused a notable injury to Sidney Crosby during the 2026 Winter Olympics a few weeks earlier.
+The pushback caused George Parros, the head of the NHL's Department of Player Safety, to schedule a rare media availability to respond to reporter questions, and fly to attend a 31 March rematch between the Ducks and Maple Leafs in-person in response to anticipated heighted tensions during the game.
+Following the opening faceoff of the match, Gudas fought Maple Leafs player Max Domi due to his hit of Matthews.

+Return to Florida

+As a pending free agent, Gudas was traded from Anaheim back to the Panthers on 29 June 2026, in exchange for A. J. Greer.
+He later signed a six-year, $9 million contract extension with the Panthers on 1 July.

 International play

-Gudas at the 2010 World Junior Ice Hockey Championship.

-On 6 January 2014, Radko Gudas was named to the Czech Republic men's national ice hockey team with teammate Ondřej Palát for the 2014 Winter Olympics in Sochi, Russia.
+On 6 January 2014, Gudas was named to the Czech Republic national team with teammate Ondřej Palát for the 2014 Winter Olympics.
 Gudas missed two games in the Olympics due to an illness.
-He appeared in three games and record four penalty minutes during his first Olympics.
-The Czech team was eliminated by Team USA.
+He appeared in three games and recorded four penalty minutes during the tournament.
+The Czech Republic team was eliminated by United States in the quarterfinals.

-He represented Czechia at the 2024 IIHF World Championship and won a gold medal.
+He represented his country at the 2024 World Championship and won a gold medal.

+He represented the Czech Republic at the 2026 Winter Olympics.
+The Czechs were eliminated during the quarterfinals game against Canada.
+During the game, Gudas was involved in a play which caused an injury to Canadian captain Sidney Crosby, leading Crosby to miss the remainder of the tournament and several weeks of the NHL season after.